 I believe that everyone can learn to play and enjoy music.
 I assess each person as an individual to help them find their strength, creativity and expression.
 I love helping students find their voice and freedom through music.
 I am happy to meet students where they are and tailor lessons to students individual needs and goals.

 Ear training begins during the first lesson and every lesson to follow.
 I believe the most important thing in string playing is a finely tuned ear and healthy technique.
 It's essential that students play in a way that will maintain the health of their bodies and minds.

 I offer the opportunity to participate in the Royal Conservatory of Music exam program, an international standard of music education.
 Students can take a music theory and/or a practical examination appropriate to their level at the end of each school year, graduating to the next level of musicianship with a mark and certificate.

 Each lesson is individualized to the needs of the student.
-I am experienced working with people who have barriers to learning due to mental emotional or physical difficulties.
+I am experienced working with people who have barriers to learning due to mental, emotional or physical difficulties.
 Please let me know if special accommodations are required.
 I'd like to help students learn to the best of their ability.

 Together with Eric Franzen, Sarah Franzen and Jacob Roege, we encourage students to collaborate in small ensembles to foster their confidence and creativity.
 We coach students as they work together to make music on their own so they can build lasting musical relationships.

 I love playing my cello for others and experience great joy in the many musical relationships that I have in the Charlottesville music community.
-Thanks to those relationships, I regularly play with string quartet, piano trio and duo groups playing in the Charlottesville and Harrisonburg area and would love to play for you at your next event.
+Thanks to those relationships, I regularly play with string quartet, piano trio and duo groups playing in the Charlottesville and Richmond area and would love to play for you at your next event.

 I earned a B.A. in Music with a concentration in cello performance at Kutztown University where I studied with Dr. Marie-Aline Cadieux.
 I studied chamber music under Maria Asteriadou of Manhattan School of Music, and Kurt Nikannen, concertmaster of the New York Ballet, and Dr. Mary Ogletree, each at Kutztown University.